How to Grow Great Tomatoes in Melbourne

 • Next to the heater

 Preparing your garden soil for growing tomatoes is relatively straight forward.
-The main thing to avoid is putting too much nitrogen rich compost into the soil.
+I’ve already covered a general guide to preparing soil in your vegetable patch.
+The main thing with tomatoes, is to avoid is putting too much nitrogen rich compost into the soil.
 This will promote leaves at the expense of fruit.
 Therefore, it is a good idea to grow tomatoes where a nitrogen hungry plant such as broccoli or other brassicas have been grown over the winter.
 This depleted soil will the grow strong, healthy and productive tomato plants without high vigour.
+Read more about crop rotation of heavy and light feeding plants here.

 Deep planting of tomatoes